Crown-Commercial-Service/ccs-contract-map/README.md

 1. Input: A contract description text
 2. Processing: The LLM, invoked in `app.py`, applies the best prompt style identified during testing
 3. Output: A single CCS category label that best fits the contract description
-note: the best prompt is the text file in called new_system_prompt.txt, a python system prompt was created to see if formatting impacts llm results which it does.
-It seems like specifying to LLM what part of the prompt is a system prompt and what part is from the user allows the results to be more reproducible(ran experiment 20x and got same results using `app.py`) this is seen app.py `prompt = [SystemMessage(content=system_prompt_string) , HumanMessage(content=user_contract_description.strip())]`

 ## How to get to run on own pc

-1. install libraries seen in `pyproject.toml` file
+1. go into the repo folder in your command-line using `cd`
+2. run command `poetry install` (make sure you have poetry on your pc)
-2. create a `.env` file a load your azure credentials
+3. create a `.env` file a load your azure credentials
-3. run any of the python files in the repo
+4. Make sure you have the AI Category Mapping csv that contain description and what category, make sure the columns are labelled as Description and Category.
+Please name the file `AI Category Mapping - Category Desc Examples_new.csv`
+4. to run experiment you can run on your IDE the file `experiment_mapping.py`

+## About the LLM contract results

+When ru